espnet/espnet/doc/tutorial.md

 ### Transducer

-ESPnet also supports transducer-based models.
-To switch to transducer mode, the following should be set in the training config:
+ESPnet supports models trained with transducer loss, aka transducer models.
+To train such model, the following should be set in the training config:

 ```
 criterion: loss